ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 We can create two folders:

-- The first is the source folder (`./images`) for the original images.
+1. `/images`: Source folder contains the original images.
-- The second is the destination folder (`./dest/images`) for the optimized images.
+2. `/dest/images`: Destination folder contains the optimized images.

 And the task that we will write will see images in the first folder, then optimize them and move them to the optimized folder.